tmakatos/qemu/docs/devel/vfio-user.rst

 the control stack will know about it and can clean up resources accordingly.

+Live Migration
+^^^^^^^^^^^^^^
+A future version of the protocol will support client live migration.
+This action will require the socket to be quiesced before it is disconnected,  This mechanism will be defined when live migration support is added.

 Request Retry and Response Timeout
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 A failed command is a command that has been successfully sent and has been